catchpoint/WebPageTest.agent/docs/install.md

 # Requirements
-wptagent currently supports Windows and Linux hosts (possibly OSX but not tested).
-If traffic-shaping is enabled the agent will need to be able to elevate to admin/root.
+wptagent currently supports Windows, Linux and OSX for desktop browsers as well as Android and iOS for mobile devices (mobile testing requires a host computer connected to drive the testing).
+If local traffic-shaping is enabled the agent will need to be able to elevate to admin/root.
 It is recommended that the agent itself not run as admin/root but that it can elevate without prompting which means disabling UAC on windows or adding the user account to the sudoers file on Linux and OSX (NOPASSWD in visudo).

 ## Software Requirements
 * Python 2.7 available on the path (python2.7 and  python-pip packages on Ubuntu/Debian) with the following modules installed (all available through pip):